recepsuluker/gnss_excavator/README.md

 # Localization of Excavator using GNSS & RTK

-This project was developed as part of research work at The Julius Maximilians University of Würzburg.
+This experience was developed as part of research work at The Julius Maximilians University of Würzburg.
 It focuses on estimating the 6-DoF pose of an excavator using multi-GNSS receivers and RTK corrections, integrated with a Raspberry Pi and ROS.

 ## 🚀 Project Overview
 - High-precision real-time localization using GNSS with RTK.